SimonJackson24/AMSLPR/packages/offline/README.md

 # AMSLPR Offline Wheel Packages

-This directory contains pre-built Python wheel packages for ARM architecture (Raspberry Pi) to enable true offline installation of the AMSLPR system with Hailo TPU support.
+This directory contains pre-built Python wheel packages and APT packages for ARM architecture (Raspberry Pi) to enable true offline installation of the AMSLPR system with Hailo TPU support.

 ## Included Wheel Files